Blog

 #5 – Order Sweet Tea the Right Way

 If you’re looking for great sweet tea, a born-and-raised Southern grandma can fix you up right.
 Or, if you’re out and about in the city, you can go to Arnold’s on 8th Avenue South, or take a longer drive down Highway 100 to the world-famous Loveless Café.
 In the South, we drink sweet tea the right way, on ice, with sugar and a lemon wedge.
+Don’t ask for unsweetened and then add packets of sugar; that’s how you out yourself as a visitor.

 #6 – Check Out Other Venues, Not Just the Honky-Tonks

 We’re not all about country music.
-Even though country is what Nashville is known for, we’ve got so much more to offer when it comes to the musical realm.
+Even though country is what Nashville is known for, the city’s sound is far more diverse.
+Our recording studios work on everything from gospel to indie rock to hip-hop and pop.

+There are tons of venues around the city that cater to every genre—The Cannery Ballroom, Marathon Music Works, The Basement East, and Exit/In, to name a few.
 Ever heard of Jack White, The Black Keys, or Kings of Leon?
 They all live here and play here regularly.

 #7 – Leave Our Celebrities Alone.
 They Chose This City for a Reason

 Nashville is home to many celebrities, and not just singers.
 We’ve got Nicole Kidman, Connie Britton, Hayden Panetierre, Reese Witherspoon, and Al Gore.
-They chose Nashville because locals leave them alone and let them do their own thing.
-Respect their privacy, and help us keep Nashville the charming little Southern city that it is.

 Global Footprint